-For those who are just beginning to create their families, thinking about expanding the one they have, living alone, living with a partner, or living with a spouse, Project Esther: The Chicago Jewish Adoption Network is ready to help.
+For those who are just beginning to create their families, thinking about expanding the one they have, living alone, living with a partner, or living with a spouse, adoption and infertility support is ready to help.

-Recognizing that there is no one definition for the modern family, Project Esther offers a range of services and programs:
+Recognizing that there is no one definition for the modern family, adoption and infertility support offers a range of services and programs:

 Information & Resources